 I FORESAW IT—Here’s what the letters stand for: interests; factual and financial research; options; rapport, reaction and responses; empathy and ethics; setting and scheduling; alternatives to agreement; who; independent criteria; topics, targets and tradeoffs.

-As we’ll see, the mnemonic follows a certain logical flow; you can start at the beginning and work your way to the end, and it really will guide you.
-But you don’t have to; you can starting anywhere and jump around.
+The mnemonic follows a certain logical flow.
+You can start at the beginning and work your way to the end, and it really will guide you.
+You can also start anywhere and jump around.

 The Mnemonic in Action